AdRoll/baker/content/en/docs/Core concepts/record_implementation.md

 ### Parse([]byte, Metadata) error

-The `Parse` function receives a raw record in form of bytes, decoding it for internal use.
+The `Parse` creates a Record instance by deserializing a slice of byte.

-It also receives a map of metadata that the input can fill in (like record retrieval timestamp or any other useful info).
+It also receives a, possibly nil, `Metadata` map that the input can fill in (like record retrieval timestamp or any other useful info).
 The function must be able to accept a `nil` Metadata value.

 ### ToText(buf []byte) []byte

-`ToText` returns the reconstructed data format of a record.
+`ToText` serializes the Record into a slice of bytes.

 In case the passed `buf` is not `nil` (and if big enough), it is used to serialize the record.

 ### Copy() Record

-`Copy` creates and returns a copy of the record.
+`Copy` creates and returns a deep-copy of the record.

 There is a "simple" way to create a copy of a record: